Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Results and discussion

-The figure shows unequivocally that, for \textit{ab initio} DFT PBE, the system undergoes only one phase transition, from the monoclinic $P2_1/c$ directly to the tetragonal $I4/mmm$. \textit{There is no room for intermediate structures}: both the orthorhombic $Bmab$ found by Ref.~\cite{Li2025c}, and also a hypothetical orthorhombic $Fmmm$ without octahedra distortions, are definitely ruled out.
-Indeed, the three order parameters all nullify at the same critical pressure found to be $P_c = 16.47 \pm 0.04$~GPa.
-The error refers just only to the spread between the three independent $P_c$ obtained by a fit on the three order parameters, and does not include the error associated to the PBE approximation.
+Figure \ref{fig:dft} unequivocally shows that, for \textit{ab initio} DFT PBE, the system undergoes only one phase transition, from the monoclinic $P2_1/c$ directly to the tetragonal $I4/mmm$. \textit{There is no room for intermediate structures}: both the orthorhombic $Bmab$ found by Ref.~\cite{Li2025c}, and also a hypothetical orthorhombic $Fmmm$ without octahedra distortions, are excluded.
+Indeed, all three order parameters nullify at the same critical pressure found to be $P_c = 16.47 \pm 0.04$~GPa.
+The reported error reflects the spread between the three independent $P_c$ values obtained from fits to each order parameter and does not include the error associated with the PBE approximation.

 It is well known that the PBE approximation overestimates lattice parameters by at least 1\%, and the error increases for example on the $c$ parameter of layered hexagonal crystals.
 At $T = 0$~K and $P = 0$~GPa our DFT PBE relaxation provided $a=5.43$~\AA, $b=5.51$~\AA, and (in the $B2_1/a$ setting) $c=27.89$~\AA\ with $\beta = 90.42$~deg, and finally $\theta = 17.25$~deg.
 With respect to the experiment at T = 20 K, P = 0 GPa, we see that here the PBE overestimation is slightly below 1\% on $a$, slightly above 1\% on $b$, and remarkably only 0.3\% on $c$.
 There is no common consensus on the PBE error on lattice angle parameters.
 Here we see that PBE and XRD at least agree on the order of magnitude.
 It can be expected that the systematic overestimation on lattice parameters leads also to overestimation of critical pressures.
-If we estimate the error on pressure as the value here required to shrink the $b$ parameter by 1\%, we will get $\Delta P = 3$~GPa.
-This is the most pessimistic estimate, but we cannot be more optimistic than $\Delta P = 1$~GPa.
-In any case, if the quantitative result on $P_c$ might be affected by a large PBE error, the qualitative result on the non-existence of intermediate phases, is much less questionable.
+Estimating the error on pressure as the value here required to shrink the $b$ parameter by 1\%, yields $\Delta P = 3$~GPa as the most pessimistic bound; keeping into account also the other lattice parameters leads to a more realistic estimate of $\Delta P = 1$~GPa.
+Regardless, while the quantitative result on $P_c$ might be affected by a large PBE error, the qualitative result on the non-existence of intermediate phases is much less questionable.